Mushroom Coffee: Whats All The Fuss About?

 Lion’s mane is found in many regions of the world, but has most widely been used in traditional Chinese medicine, where it is used for its cognitive-enhancing and anti-inflammatory properties.

-The cascading mushroom is rich in nutrition, containing vitamins and minerals but also many other bioactive compounds that promote good health.
+The cascading mushroom is rich in nutrition, containing vitamins and minerals but also many other bioactive compounds that promote wellbeing.
 These compounds have been found to help prevent or treat cognitive and neurological diseases.

 Lion’s mane is believed to promote cognitive functioning, and science supports this as well.
 It’s been documented to capability to regenerate peripheral nerves that have been deteriorated by a disease.